CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q2: Does Sparring Partner support dynamic introduction and removal of Challenge Sets?

+Q2: Yes, as of June 2, 2016.

 Q1: Does Sparring Partner support all fake opponents?

 A1: Yes, as of May 9, 2016.